-Setting up a payroll system can be challenging, especially for SMEs hiring employees with different types of contracts and working arrangements.
-Keeping track of payroll information for full-time workers paid monthly is very different from what is need in the case of casual workers hired by the hour or on a piecerate basis.
+Present the objectives of this session.
+Explain the importance of setting-up a payroll system and its six basic steps.
+Note that setting up a payroll system can be challenging, especially for SMEs hiring employees with different types of contracts and working arrangements.
+Keeping track of payroll information for full-time workers paid monthly is very different from what is need in the case of casual workers hired by the hour or on a piece-rate basis.